-Slaven Bilic Sacked by West Ham
+Slaven Bilic Sacked By West Ham

-West Ham sack Slaven Bilic after a disappointing start to the season.
+West Ham sacked Slaven Bilic after a disappointing start to the season.
 West Ham is 18 in the League, much within the relegation zone with just 9 points after 11 matches.
 Slaven Bilic’s West Ham played 334, winning 163, drawing 81 and losing 90 with a win ratio of 48.8 percent.
-Bilic joins Frank de Boer (Crystal Palace), Ronald Koeman (Everton), Craig Shakespeare (Leicester City) who all lost their jobs after poor performances.
+Bilic joins Frank de Boer (Crystal Palace), Ronald Koeman (Everton), and Craig Shakespeare (Leicester City), who all lost their jobs after poor performances.
 Bilic expected his sacking after West Ham was humiliated by Liverpool.

 According to Bilic at his last press briefing.